 Buxton enables permission levels to be set for each user within the Buxton Analytics Platform.
 This may include access to certain data elements or the ability to access certain features within the application.

-- All actions taken on production consoles or in the Buxton application are logged and tracked through an Enterprise Change Management System.
+Actions and changes in the Buxton Analytics Platform are logged and tracked through an Enterprise Change Management System.

 Reporting Suspicious Activity

 If you suspect or witness a suspicious event within the Buxton Analytics Platform, please contact our office.
-Our phone number is (817) 332-3681 or you can reach our support team email@example.com.
+Our phone number is (817) 332-3681 or you can reach our Chief Information Security Officer at CISO@buxtonco.com.